DedZago/DedZago.github.io/content/projects/package-spm.md

 ## The content is used for the description of the project
 ---

 I developed a Julia package for real-time statistical process monitoring, integrating advanced algorithms and control charts to handle complex data types, such as sequential data, functional data, and structured observations.
-A paper illustrating package is set to appear in the *Journal of Statistical Software* (2025+).
+A paper that accompanies the package has been published in the *Journal of Statistical Software*.